KI-Cockpit/.github/profile/README.md

 # Project AI Cockpit / KI-Cockpit
-In this Github organization you will find technical documentation for the federal German research project AI Cockpit / KI Cockpit.
+In this Github organization you will find technical documentation for research project AI Cockpit / KI Cockpit.
 See [project homepage](https://www.kicockpit.eu/) (German) for more details.

 ## Contact & Contribution
 This project was partly funded by the government of the federal republic of Germany.
 It is part of a research project aiming to keep _humans in command_ and is organized by the Federal Ministry of Labour and Social Affairs.